 “Also, the police and the military are not helping matters – they’re supposed to be following these incidents as they’re being reported on social media; it’s sad the police always want people to report abduction incidents to them before they take action.”

-Saka Folusho, former military officer, stated that kidnapping cases go unreported and that the absence of harsher penalties for the kidnappers was fueling the abduction industry’s growth.
-He emphasized that kidnapping is widespread problem that occurs everywhere, but victims and their families are reluctant to report cases to the police.
+Saka Folusho, a former military officer, stated that kidnapping cases go unreported and that the absence of harsher penalties for the kidnappers was fueling the abduction industry’s growth.
+He emphasized that kidnapping is a widespread problem that occurs everywhere, but victims and their families are reluctant to report cases to the police.
 He said that the underreporting of abduction incidents was the fault of the system and that this contributed to the growth of kidnapping for ransom.

 “The system we have in place currently allows the kidnap-for-ransom to thrive because there are no stiffer punishments for apprehended kidnappers.
 In a situation where you don’t have this in place in a country, you are faced with a situation we have at hand.’’
 He said.